xizhonghua/GreenDC-Summary/papers/GoiriL12_GreenHadoop.md

 - check the portion of jobs that are rejected by different mechanisms
 - why not simulate with different job arrival patterns?

+### Merits
+- The design of the experiments.
+If they only compare the full version with Hadoop, then they may not be able to understand how many energy saving comes from each factor.
+However, by studying several variance of the designed mechanism GreenHadoop, the authors present very clear where the energy saving comes from and how each heuristics used in the designed mechanism make contribution.

 ### Solved questions
 - In algorithm pseudocode line 22,23,24, there are many servers can be tranmissioned, how to select which one to transmit?
  - when transition active -> decommissioned: select the one with fewest data blocks